Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 #Initializing the SDK
-Sdk should be initialized only once
+SDK should be initialized only once.
-When initializing the SDK, please make sure to use your given `publisherID` and `securityToken`, which can be retrieve by contacting with SDK@kidoz.net.
+When initializing the SDK, please make sure to use your given `publisherID` and `securityToken`, which can be retrieved by contacting SDK@kidoz.net.

 Initiate SDK by creating `SdkControler` instance